ILR Interagency Language Roundtable

 What is the lead department or agency?

-There isn’t one.
+There isn't one.
 More than forty different federal government agencies are often represented at ILR meetings, together with almost as many academic and non-governmental organizations.
-The ILR Steering Committee, which is responsible for planning and overseeing ILR activities, consists of members from eight different federal agencies, each with significant interest in practical foreign language ability.
-The committees are chaired by federal employees from five different agencies.
+The ILR Steering Committee, which is responsible for planning and overseeing ILR activities, consists of members from six different federal offices or government schools, each with significant interest in practical foreign language ability.
+The committees are chaired by federal employees from those six entities.

 Who can be a member of the ILR?

 Any individual (whether a USG employee or not) with a serious interest in language use, language learning, or language testing may attend the ILR plenary meetings and may join the ILR-INFO email list.
-Most of the meetings of the Training, Testing and Translation and Interpretation Committees are also open to anyone, as space permits.
+Most of the meetings of the Training, Testing, Translation and Interpretation, and Culture Committees are also open to anyone, as space permits.
 Some meetings of the Testing and Training committees are open only to government representatives, especially when issues are discussed that may affect contracting by one or more agency.
 When this occurs, it is announced in advance.
-Meetings of the ILR Steering Committee and the ILR Special Interest Group for the Center for Advanced Study of Language are open only to federal government representatives.
+Meetings of the ILR Steering Committee are open only to federal government representatives.

 How do I become a member of the ILR?